axibase/atsd/rule-engine/notifications/custom-circleci.md

 Enter the Circle CI user token into the `Username` field but leave the `Password` field empty.

-Keep the `${project_name}` and `${branch}` placeholders in the URL path so that they may be customized in the rule editor.
+Keep the `${project_name}` and `${branch}` placeholders in the URL path so that they can be customized in the rule editor.
 This allows you to trigger builds for different projects using the same webhook.

 ### Payload